Jana (singer): Early life

+Career

-In 1997, she met singer Marina Živković in Kosovska Mitrovica, a meeting which kick-started her career.
-As Živković was preparing for her concert, she overheard Todorović singing and was left 'breathless'.
+In 1997, she met singer Marina Živković in Kosovska Mitrovica, which launched her career.
+As Živković was preparing for her concert, she overheard Todorović singing and was left "breathless".
 She asked for Jana to come to her table and talk and after the conversation, she recommended Jana to friend, Ivan Todorović (Jana's future husband) who owned a discothèque and was in need of a live band.
-Not long after, Ivan traveled to Priština to meet with Jana.
+Not long after, Ivan traveled to Pristina to meet with Jana.
 That day, Jana and her cousin met up with him near the Grand Hotel and struck up a record deal.

-In October 1997, with great sadness, she left her home country and moved to Germany, four months prior to the outbreak of war in Kosovo.
-She became extremely homesick in Germany, but was unable to travel home because of the insecurity.
+In October 1997 she moved to Germany, four months prior to the outbreak of war in Kosovo.
+She became extremely homesick, but was unable to travel home because of the insecurity.
 She was signed to the now-defunct record label Zabava miliona (ZAM).
-As there already was a famous singer called Dragana Mirković, Saša Popović, the label's director, recommended her to adopt Jana as her stage name.
-During the recording of her second album, Sokolica (Falcon, 1998), she fell in love with Ivan Todorović and they later married.
-Her first album was a huge success and she went on tour with famous singer Lepa Brena.
+Because there already was a famous singer called Dragana Mirković, Saša Popović, the label's director, recommended that she adopt Jana as her stage name.
+She released Sokolica in 1998.

-She then recorded her third album, Prolaznica (Passerby, 1999), under the label Grand Production.
+She then recorded her third album, Prolaznica (1999), under the label Grand Production after having toured with its founder, Lepa Brena.

-Jana's fourth studio album, Ostavi mi drugove (Leave Me Friends, 2000), featured the hit songs "Ko visoko leti" (He Who Flies High), "Robinja" (Slave), and the title track.
-It was followed by her fifth release: Prevara do prevare (Affair After Affair, 2001) with the hit songs "Barabar" (Side by Side) and "Tuge mi dovoljno" (I've Had Enough Sorrow).
+Jana's fourth studio album, Ostavi mi drugove (2000), featured the hit songs "Ko visoko leti", "Robinja", and the title track.
+It was followed by her fifth release, Prevara do prevare (2001), with the hit songs "Barabar" and "Tuge mi dovoljno".

-For her seventh album, Zidovi (Walls, 2003), she started to work with VIP Production (later renamed BN Music), a label founded and owned by her husband Ivan Todorović.
-It was the first album distributed by VIP Production.

-Jana released three more albums under the label: Malo magije (A Little Magic, 2005), Kući, kući (Home, Home, 2007) and Jana Dva (Jana Two, 2011).
+For her seventh album, Zidovi (2003), she began working with VIP Production (later renamed BN Music), a label founded and owned by her husband Ivan Todorović.
+Hers was the first album distributed by VIP Production.
+Jana released three more albums under the label: Malo magije (2005), Kući, kući (2007) and Jana Dva (2011).

+Personal life

-On 2 November 2006, Jana gave birth to her daughter, Kristina Džulijen Todorović.
+Jana and Ivan Todorović married in 1995.
+On 2 November 2006, Jana gave birth to her daughter, Kristina Džulijen Todorović in Las Vegas, Nevada.